damnkrishna/CyberGaurd-j/daily-notes/2026-09-08-owasp-juiceshop.md

 So i have to wait
 and as a free user i get daily only 1 hr of box time half of it is already gone

+well its so fucked up i still cant open another attack box room Cause the 1 hr i used on starting the owasp room is still the reason my limit in not yet reactivated again what should i do